erdnaxeli/clip/docs/user guide/help.md

 # Help

-**Clip** generates for your commands an help message, respecting the known convention used since decades by many CLI applications, as we already seen it in the previous sections.
+**Clip** generates an help message for every commands, respecting the known conventions used since decades by many CLI applications, as we already seen it in the previous sections.

 ## The `#help` method